 Keep in mind that while the study or timeline clock runs continuously from start to end (Recording time in this example), the custom time of interest "clock" (cTOI time) only runs, adding to the total duration of the TOI, whenever an interval as we have defined it is created.
 In this example, the custom time of interest "clock" starts when interval 1 starts, then pause when it ends (cTOI time 0-2s), restarting and pausing again when the 2nd interval starts and ends (cTOI time 2-8s), and restarting and ending when the 3rd interval starts and ends (cTOI time 8-23s).
 The intervals belonging to the cTOI also have an independent "clock" that resets every time an interval ends and begins (Interval time).
 These different "clocks" will play a role in the calculation of the different metrics included in the Metrics Export, i.e. when exporting 'Excel reports', the calculations are done using the cTOI "clock", while when exporting the 'Interval based TSV file' the metrics are calculated using the Interval "clock".

-According to how they are generated, we can divide TOIs into two general types - System-generated TOIs (based on recording, media and snapshot events), and custom TOIs created manually by the user.
+According to how they are generated, we can divide TOIs into two general types - Automatic TOIs (based on recording, media, web navigation and snapshot events), and custom TOIs created manually by the user.

 Depending on the type of project you are running - Screen, Glasses and Scene Camera, Pro Lab will automatically generate different TOIs.
 On the table below shows you which types of system-generated TOIs are created in recordings of different project types.